-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing thyroid cancer.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Age.
 Thyroid cancer can occur at any age, but about two-thirds of all cases are found in people between the ages of 20 and 55.
 Anaplastic thyroid cancer is usually diagnosed after age 60.
 Older infants (10 months and older) and adolescents can develop MTC, especially if they carry the RET proto-oncogene mutation (see below).

-- An abnormal RET oncogene, which can be passed from parent to child, may cause MTC.
+An abnormal RET oncogene, which can be passed from parent to child, may cause MTC.
 Not everyone with an altered RET oncogene will develop cancer.
 Blood tests and genetic tests can detect the gene.
 Once the altered RET oncogene is identified, a doctor may recommend surgery to remove the thyroid gland before cancer develops.
 People with MTC are encouraged to have genetic testing to determine if a mutation of the RET proto-oncogene is present.
-If so, genetic testing of siblings and children will be recommended.
+If so, genetic testing of parents, siblings, and children will be recommended.

 Radiation exposure.
-Exposure to moderate levels of radiation may increase the risk of papillary and follicular thyroid cancers.
-Such sources of exposure include the following:
+Exposure to moderate levels of radiation to the head and neck may increase the risk of papillary and follicular thyroid cancers.
+Such sources of exposure include:

-- Low-dose to moderate-dose x-ray treatments used before 1950 to treat children with acne, tonsillitis, and other head and neck problems may increase the risk of papillary and follicular thyroid cancers.
+Low-dose to moderate-dose x-ray treatments used before 1950 to treat children with acne, tonsillitis, and other head and neck problems.

 Race.
 White people and Asian people are more likely to develop thyroid cancer, but this disease can affect a person of any race or ethnicity.